SidicleyRibeiro/PeTROSI/README.md

-# Implementation of squemes to calculate multiphase flow in porous media
+# Multiphase flow in porous media

 This simple code in Python aims to calculate the pressure and saturation fields of multiphase flow in porous media, along with a mesh adaptation of type h.